joaquin-wakin/joaquin-wakin/readme.md

-# Hi there!
+# Hi there! :blush:

 Here are some ideas to get you started:

-- :bookmark_tabs: I'm currently working on...
+- I'm currently working on...
-- I'm currently learning...
+- I'm currently learning React.js
-- I'm looking to collaborate with...
+- I'm looking to collaborate with Front and Back-End Developers
-- I'm looking for help with...
+- I'm looking for help with Back-End Development.
-- Ask me about anything...
+- Ask me about anythin.
-- Reach me through
+- Reach me through my e-mail.
-- Pronouns:
+- Pronouns: He, him, his
-- Fun fact: